i3D-net/ONE-GameHosting-SDK/docs/build.md

 As noted above, short tests are run at the end of the cmake build, by default.

-Some bash scripts in the root can be used to run longer tests:
+Run the following bash scripts from within the tools folder to run longer tests:
 - run_tests_debug_long.sh
 - run_tests_debug_soak.sh